beginning of content

 What is sarcoidosis?

-Sarcoidosis is an inflammatory disease in which cells from the immune system cluster together to form tiny lumps in different parts of the body.
+Sarcoidosis is an inflammatory disease in which cells from your immune system cluster together to form tiny lumps in different parts of your body.
 These are known as sarcoid granulomas.
 They usually occur in the lungs and nearby lymph nodes but can occur anywhere in the body.
 They are not cancerous.

 What are the symptoms of sarcoidosis?

-If many granulomas form in a body organ, they can affect how that organ works.
+If lots of granulomas form in a body organ, they can affect how it works.
 Sarcoidosis usually affects the lungs or the lymph nodes next to the lungs, but it can also affect other organs.
 It can cause problems with your:

 It can also cause problems with your: